Kubernetes: Container Storage Interface (CSI)

 In Kubernetes version 1.9, the initial Alpha release of Container Storage Interface (CSI) was introduced.
 Previously, storage volume plug-ins were included in the Kubernetes distribution.
 By creating a standardized CSI, the code required to interface with external storage systems was separated from the core Kubernetes code base.
 Just one year later, the CSI feature was made Generally Available (GA) in Kubernetes.

 API

 A key component of the Kubernetes control plane is the API Server, which exposes an HTTP API that can be invoked by other parts of the cluster as well as end users and external components.
-This API is a REST API and is declarative in nature.
-There are two kinds of API resources.
-Most of the API resources in the Kubernetes API are objects.
-These represent a concrete instance of a concept on the cluster, like a pod or namespace.
-A small number of API resource types are "virtual".
-These represent operations rather than objects, such as a permission check, using the "subjectaccessreviews" resource.
-API resources that correspond to objects will be represented in the cluster with unique identifiers for the objects.
-Virtual resources do not have unique identifiers.
+This API is a REST API and is declarative in nature, and is the same API exposed to the control plane.
+The API server is backed by etcd to store all records persistently.

-Operators
+API objects

-Kubernetes can be extended using Custom Resources.
-These API resources represent objects that are not part of the standard Kubernetes product.
-These resources can appear and disappear in a running cluster through dynamic registration.
-Cluster administrators can update Custom Resources independently of the cluster.
+In Kubernetes, all objects serve as the "record of intent" of the cluster's state, and are able to define the desired state that the writer of the object wishes for the cluster to be in.
+As such, most Kubernetes objects have the same set of nested fields, as follows: